 TSC gene function

-New research shows the TSC genes directly regulate a number of biochemical pathways, such as the mTOR pathway, that control cell growth and proliferation.
+New research shows the TSC genes directly regulate a number of biochemical pathways, such as the mTOR pathway, that control cell growth and proliferation, metabolism, and other important biological functions.

 Mutation of the TSC genes causes some of these pathways to become abnormally active, resulting in increased cellular growth and proliferation and promoting the tendency to form tumors in different organs.

-Although these biochemical mechanisms do not necessarily explain all the symptoms of TSC, these findings have generated much excitement in the field, leading to the development of new drug therapies with mTOR inhibitors for treating tumor growth in TSC.
+Although these biochemical mechanisms do not necessarily explain all the symptoms of TSC, these findings have generated much excitement in the field, leading to the development of new drug therapies with mTOR inhibitors for treating tumor growth and other symptoms in TSC.